dutchconnectomelab/pcs-toolbox/README.md

 When using the `calculate_PCS` function, specify the disorder parameter using its key (e.g., `'adhd'`, `'ftd'`, `'schizophrenia'`, etc.).

+When computing PCS for a particular disorder using the precomputed CSS, please cite the corresponding papers listed in [Citations](/citations.md).
+These sources were used for computing the CSS.

 ### Global Mean Correction (gmean)

 Global mean signal correction is a technique used to reduce the impact of non-neural physiological noise in fMRI data, although its use is debated in the neuroimaging community as it can also remove some neural signals of interest.
 The PCS-Toolbox provides options for both corrected and uncorrected CSS, allowing researchers to choose based on their specific research questions and methodological preferences.